afro hair transplant

 FUT for Afro Hair can still play a role in Afro-textured hair transplant, but only when you understand its trade-offs.
 Read more...

-DHI for Afro hair (Direct Hair Implantation) isn’t a magic wand; it’s a graft placement method that can be brilliant Read more...
+DHI for Afro hair transplant (Direct Hair Implantation) isn’t a magic wand; it’s a graft placement method that can be Read more...

 Transplanted grafts anchor within about 10-14 days, but braids add traction, which is a different risk.
 Many of our afro Read more...